alminde7/PdfConverter/README.md

-# .docx to PDF converter
+# PDF Converter

 This service converte .docx documents to PDF.
-It watches a folder - when a .docx document is dropped into the folder the service will automatically convert the document to PDF.
+It watches a folder - when a document is dropped into the folder the service will automatically convert the document to PDF.

 The path for the watchfolder is specified in appSettings.